julianaabousalhab-ctrl/guide-knowledge-library/brainlifts/Workshops & LifeSkills/Note.md

 ## In

 - **BL-090:** Treat mass failure as a design signal — trigger a system review, not individual remediation.
+- **BL-104:** "Not passed" is a diagnosis trigger, not a terminal state — close every failure with the component-level gap and the booked response.
+- **BL-107:** Run the weekly improvement loop — survey the students, extract three takeaways, change something.

 ## Out